Split Your Dataset With scikit-learn's train_test_split()

 Now that you have both imported, you can use them to split data into training sets and test sets.
 You’ll split inputs and outputs at the same time, with a single function call.

-With train_test_split(), you need to provide the sequences that you want to split as well as any optional arguments.
-It returns a list of NumPy arrays, other sequences, or SciPy sparse matrices if appropriate:
+With train_test_split(), you only need to provide the arrays that you want to split.
+Additionally, you can also provide some optional arguments.
+The function usually returns a list of NumPy arrays but can also return a couple of other iterable types, such as SciPy sparse matrices, if appropriate:

 sklearn.model_selection.train_test_split(*arrays, **options) -> list

-arrays is the sequence of lists, NumPy arrays, pandas DataFrames, or similar array-like objects that hold the data you want to split.
+The arrays parameter in the function signature of train_test_split() refers to the sequence of lists, NumPy arrays, pandas DataFrames, or similar array-like objects that hold the data that you want to split.
 All these objects together make up the dataset and must be of the same length.

-In supervised machine learning applications, you’ll typically work with two such sequences:
+In supervised machine learning applications, you’ll typically work with two such arrays:

 1. A two-dimensional array with the inputs (x)